inkstitch/inkstitch/collections/_docs/en/004-013-visualize.md

 * **Needle points** displays needle points if enabled

 {% include folder-galleries path="stitch-plan/" captions="1:Stitch plan beside canvas;2:Layer visibility set to hidden;3:Layer visibility set to lower opacity;4:Needle points enabled | disabled" caption="<i>Example image from [OpenClipart](https://openclipart.org/detail/334596)</i>" %}

+## Undo Stitch Plan

+Using a stitch plan overlay with hidden or lower density elements helps to get a visual idea of how the design will look in the end.
+Sometimes it can be helpful to keep the stitch plan as a visual help while working on new elements.
+But for the export or for changes at existing elements during the workflow you will need the original elements back.
+Delete the stitch plan, unhide original elements or reset the opacity to normal isn't a lot of fun.
+This extension is meant to help with this workflow.

+Run `Extensions > Ink/Stitch > Visualize and Export > Undo Stitch Plan Preview`

+## Density Map

+* Select objects if you want the density map only for some objects, otherwise run without any selection
+* Run `Extensions > Ink/Stitch > Visualize and Export > Density Map`
+* Set color ranges and apply
+* Inspect (zoom in)
+* Undo with `Ctrl + Z`

+This will display red, yellow and green dots on top of your elements so you can identify areas of high density easily.